-The Fig tree - of which this is a stylised version from the 'Liberty' era of Palermo, was a Jewish symbol of grace and elegance and often given as a gift to Jewish women.
-The name of the earrings comes from the Florio family who epitomiseed the Belle Epoque era of Palermo.
+Small Florio studs in silver and set with blue topaz.
+The Fig tree, of which this is a stylised version from the 'Liberty' era of Palermo, was a Jewish symbol of grace and elegance and often given as a gift to Jewish women.
+The name of the earrings comes from the Florio family who epitomised the Belle Epoque era of Palermo.
 From the Journey to Sicily.